 - engaging in a 12-minute, one-on-one, networking interviews to develop readiness for longer interviews;

 - participating in small group discussions with the professionals about their career, and its company/agency projects;

 - receiving from the professionals direct or indirect feedback on their resume and/or interview; and

 - preparing a plan for continued professional growth based on feedback and participation in the event.

-To be scheduled for the PND event, by 10/5 students need to email their resume to their ERE advisor, and by 10/26 your advisor approved resume needs to be emailed as a PDF to the ERE secretary, Teri Frese.
-Your resume will be mailed by ERE to professional organizations, companies, and agencies attending the PND event.
+To be scheduled for the PND event: 1) by 9/30 students need to email their resume as a DOCX and PDF to their ERE advisor, asking for help in finalizing the resume for use in this PND event; 2) by 10/17 your advisor approved version of the resume needs to be emailed as a PDF to the ERE secretary, Teri Frese, copying your advisor in the email so everyone is aware of what version of the resume has been submitted; and then your resume will be mailed by ERE to professional organizations, companies, and agencies attending the PND event.
 Students should bring copies of their resume to the PND event; students will be given a schedule of networking interviews and open discussion forums.